saeedabc/llm-text-tiling/README.md

    pip install -r requirements.txt
    ```

-3. Set your OpenAI API key as an environment variable (if using OpenAI models):
+3. Set your OpenAI API key as an environment variable (if using OpenAI models and don't want to be prompted in runtime):
    ```bash
    export OPENAI_API_KEY="your-openai-api-key"
    ```